Which Terpenes Are Good for Anxiety?

 It might be a good idea to avoid certain terpenes when crafting anxiety-oriented products.
 Limited research indicates that the terpene terpinolene has an at-best neutral effect when it comes to mitigating anxiety.
 It could even make anxiety worse.

-In 2018, a conducted by Canadian biopharmaceutical company Whistler Therapeutics was published in Frontiers in Neuroscience.
+In 2018, a study conducted by Canadian biopharmaceutical company Whistler Therapeutics was published in Frontiers in Neuroscience.
 This small clinical study noted the effects of a series of cannabis strains on symptoms of anxiety.

 Strains with high concentrations of myrcene, caryophyllene, linalool, pinene, and other terpenes were observed to have positive effects.
 Strains that were high in terpinolene, however, were rated as being least-effective when it comes to treating anxiety.